kotakotik22/purp-bux/README.md

-Just a warning (I guess): I'm not working on this mod seriously, I am working on it more seriously than other mods, but I will still probably abandon it soon, I am using this to learn Git, Github and Forge developlent
+Just a warning (I guess): I'm not working on this mod seriously, I am working on it more seriously than other mods, but I will still probably abandon it soon, I am using this to learn Git, Github and Forge development

+Also, thanks to [Husker's Discord server](https://discord.gg/53ZxcjgPFK) and Husker himself for helping me with the translation